 Since ISFPs and ESFJs are both Feeling personalities, they should address conflict by sharing how they feel and showing sensitivity to the other’s emotions.
 Though neither type enjoys addressing conflict, it’s helpful to keep in mind the benefits of fixing a tense situation.
 To avoid some of the stress, ISFPs should share their perspective honestly, rather than keeping it to themselves, while ESFJs should be conscious of ISFPs’ need for personal space, allowing them to be alone and process if conflict becomes too tense.

 ISFPs are more likely to trust ESFJs who appreciate and encourage ISFPs’, while also allowing them to work independently on projects.

 ESFJs may find it easier to trust ISFPs who affirm ESFJs’ contributions to the community; ISFPs should also spend time with ESFJs and get to know them.

 ISFPs offer open-mindedness and flexibility to a workplace, while ESFJs bring energy and organization.
 ISFPs can help ESFJs adapt to unexpected circumstances, while ESFJs can help ISFPs accomplish their personal goals.

 Due to their Perceiving trait, ISFPs tend to naturally accept new situations.
 ESFJs may struggle a bit more with change, as it interrupts their plans.
 ISFPs should help ESFJs process and understand change by encouraging them to create a new plan or routine, which may provide ESFJs with a necessary sense of control.

-ISFPs and ESFJs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+ISFP and ESFJ types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.